risk-first/website/Executive-Summary.md

 - Expose [Hidden Risks](Risk) that we hadn't considered before
 - Weigh the risks against each other, and decide which order to tackle them.

-4. We can analyse practices in terms of how they mitigate risk
+4. We Can Analyse Practices in Terms of how they Mitigate Risk

 If we accept the assertion above that _all_ the actions we take on a project are about mitigating risks, then it stands to reason that the tools and techniques available to us on a project are there for mitigating different types of risks.